Skip to Content

 It often makes the cheek stubble appear thicker and more even with the rest of the beard.

 When it comes to a classic stubble style, there are three borders you need to know.
-The neckline, the cheek line, and the backline
+The neckline and the cheek line.

-The neckline is the border between your neck hair and your neck skin.
+The neckline is the border between your neck hair and your neck.
 A sharply-defined neckline can add incredible definition to your jawline and nicely contour the lower portion of your face.

 A scraggly, poorly-defined neckline can look very unkempt and ruin a stubble style with ruthless efficiency.